 Here is Jason's drawing, his questions, and my response.

-I have a Harbor Freight purchased, Central Pneumatic 96447, air compressor that recently stopped building pressure beyond 40 psi.
-After reviewing your troubleshooting steps and documentation I had hope the compressor could be rehabilitated.
+I have an air compressor that recently stopped building pressure beyond 40 psi.
+After reviewing your troubleshooting steps and documentation I had hope that the compressor could be rehabilitated.
 Thank you for your site, it has been an invaluable resource.

 On disassembly I discovered the top, yoke shaped reed had failed: snapping in the middle.
 The bottom, tongue shaped reed is OK.
 If I can locate reasonably priced replacement parts, I'll rebuild.